 A: As a licensed camp, we must follow strict guidelines.
 You must fill out a permission form, give the medication to the camp director or first aid provider in the original container, physicians name, dosage, and expiration date.
 The medication is locked up and the first aid provider will administer the prescription per your instructions from you and your physician.

 A: Yes.
 Each day your child should bring a lunch and a morning snack to camp.
 A lunch box or small cooler is recommended.
 Clearly mark the camper's name on it.
 No glass containers!
 Any food allergies your child has should be indicated on the medical form.

 A: Dressing your child appropriately is important to ensure that your child has a good time at camp.
 Shorts, t-shirts, sneakers and a sweatshirt are standard dress.
 Swimming occurs daily, so a bathing suit and towel are necessary.
 It is helpful to have children use a backpack of some kind so they can keep track of their belongings.
 We ask that children not wear their bathing suits all day, so underwear is necessary.
 Clearly marking your child’s name on all clothing and towels will reduce the possibility of lost items.

 A: In the event that it is raining at camp, activities will go on as scheduled.
 Camp is held despite the rain, so it is helpful to send rain gear with your child.
 Although outdoor activities will be restricted some exciting rainy day activities will be planned.
 Field trips may be planned during extended periods of bad weather.

 Whom do I notify if my child will be absent from camp?

 A: Parents should call the YMCA at 207-443-4112 between 7-8:15 a.m.

 Is my child required to take swimming lessons?

 A: Yes.
 All campers must attend swimming lessons.
-Swimming lessons are an important component of the camp program and all campers are given instruction.
+Swim lessons are an important component of the camp program and all campers are given instruction.